Driver of truck found with 39 bodies appears in British court

 The other province, Ha Tinh, was ravaged by one of Vietnam’s worst environmental disasters in 2016 when a steel mill owned by Taiwan’s Formosa Plastics contaminated coastal waters, devastating fishing and tourism there.

+“One day he hastily asked us to raise 100 million dong ($4,300) for his trip,” Ai said, sitting with family members in their house in Dien Chau district of Nghe An province.

+“My child was scammed.
+The guy who helped him organize the journey to the UK said the VIP service was very safe, commuting in four-seat car - not that container.”

-Writing by Guy Faulconbridge in London and James Pearson in Hanoi; editing by Estelle Shirbon
+Writing by Guy Faulconbridge in London and James Pearson in Hanoi; Editing by Estelle Shirbon and Pravin Char